best-practice-and-impact/ons-spark/ons-spark/spark-analysis/missing-data.md

 ```
 ````
 Next, we can apply mean imputation by setting the strategy argument to "mean".
 But first, we need to enforce new column types as doubles or floats, therefore we will include a mutate statement first to initialise.
 Note that you could also use "median" as the strategy argument in the below code.
+Note that to make the data output neater and easier to follow we are only selecting to show certain columns.

 ````{tabs}
 ```{code-tab} py